miker704/Strife/patches2.md

     - Added a mutation observer theme observer that anaylzes for changes to the current app theme if it is removed by abnormal means it is added back to keep the styles in check.
     - Moved Loading Screen to a more organized folder.
     - Moved Loading Screen Container to a more organized folder.
+    - Moved Intrustion Prevention Loading Screen to a more organized folder.

 ## Backend Changes